ANGEL HAIR PASTA WITH SPINACH AND MUSHROOMS

 Heat a liberal amount of olive oil in bottom of large skillet, use a low-medium heat setting.
 Add the sliced garlic - do not let the garlic burn.

-Add the tomatoes but don't add much of the tomato juice because this will be a fairly chunky, quick-sauce.
+Add the tomatoes but don't add much of the juice from the can because this will be a fairly chunky, quick-sauce.
 Now put in the basil, oregano (be careful with the oregano and be sure to crunch it in your fingers to release the flavor).
+Add a splash of any red wine.
 Now salt and pepper to taste.
-Add a few red pepper flakes as well.
+Add red pepper flakes as well.
 Stir and sauté.

 Your pasta should only take a couple minutes to cook if it's angel hair (Capellini) so you want to time everything according to that.
 It's important that the pasta isn't overcooked.
 So now........